Roaming in a 5G Network

 For the purpose of simplicity, 3rd Party Clearing House is not mentioned.

-(Click to enlarge) Roaming - Usage, Billing, and Settlements
+fig. Roaming - Usage, Billing, and Settlements (Click to enlarge)

 Roaming Settlements happen at the Operator's level by exchanging roaming records for Inbound and Outbound Roamers.
 In general, these records are mediated via Clearing/Settlement House in the format agreed for the information exchange (E.g. TAP records) between the Roaming Partners.